Duke Energy IGCC Project

 - Duke Energy revised the cost estimate to $2.35 billion in 2008.
 The IURC approved the revised estimate in January 2009.

 - In November 2009, Duke Energy requested IURC approval for a new revised cost estimate of $2.88 billion.

 - The OUCC filed testimony regarding the proposed cost revision on July 30, 2010, recommending a cap on project costs and expressing serious concerns about the project's cost increases and continuing inaccurate cost estimates.

 - A settlement agreement filed in 2012 permanently capped the project's costs and provided a number of additional consumer benefits.
 The IURC approved this agreement in December 2012 with slight modifications.

 - Duke Energy declared the Edwardsport project “in service” as of June 2013.

 - The OUCC and additional parties challenged the “in service” date, with additional litigation addressing the recovery of testing and start-up costs.

 - In September 2015, the OUCC, industrial customers, and Duke Energy reached an agreement providing an additional $85 million in ratepayer relief.
 This settlement was superseded by another agreement in January 2016, raising the relief to $87.5 million and including the Citizens Action Coalition of Indiana along with additional parties.
 This agreement received IURC approval in August 2016.

-Duke Energy recovers its costs for the project through a billing component known as the IGCC rider.
-As allowed by state law, Duke may ask the IURC to approve adjustments to the IGCC rider each year.
+Until 2020, Duke Energy recovered its costs for the project through a billing component known as the IGCC rider.
+State law allowed the utility to ask the IURC to approve adjustments to the IGCC rider each year.